 1: Don’t Discharge Batteries Completely

 Lithium-Ion Batteries do not need to be discharged completely before being recharged.
 So, be careful with using a camera.
-If the battery is drained completely, it damages the cells and badly affect badly life.
+If the battery is drained completely, it damages the cells and badly affects badly life.
 Therefore, don’t let the battery drain completely and try to keep the battery level between 20% to 80%.

 2: Don’t Keep the Battery Charging Overnight

-Keeping the battery charging all the night will have a negative effect on its health.
-Even the new batteries have a feature of stopping the charging when battery is full but still it’s not completely safe.
+Keeping the battery charging all night will have a negative effect on its health.
+Even the new batteries have a feature of stopping the charging when the battery is full but still, it’s not completely safe.

 3: Keep the Batteries Away from Hot and Cold Temperature

-Another way to keep the battery healthy is to store it in a temperature friendly place.
+Another way to keep the battery healthy is to store it in a temperature-friendly place.
 Don’t expose the batteries to direct sunlight and also keep them warm in cool weather.